manumanuel/nextJS_09_blogProject/README.md

   - eg: <Link href="/"> <a> <Logo /> </a> </Link>

+  - layout with functionality of fill, responsive etc also deprecated within the <Image> tag

   ### to add markdown file install react-markdown

   - npm install react-markdown